mmiranda222/.statsuite/content/changelog/_index.md

 major *(backward-incompatibility)* changes:

 - [dotstatsuite-sdmx-faceted-search#83](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-sdmx-faceted-search/-/issues/83) Indexing of dataflows in sub-categories misses adding the sub-category to the categoryscheme facet.
-This resulted from the introduction in the SDMX-JSON format of a change on the `link-type` property (replaced by a `mime-type`) that was not parsed by the data-explorer as expected in the previous JS5.4.0 release, causing the disappearance of the indexed categories (loss of the categories in the DE homepage 'browse by').
+**NB:** This results from the introduction in the SDMX-JSON format of a change on the `link-type` property (replaced by a `mime-type`) that was not parsed by the data-explorer as expected in the previous [JS5.4.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#october-7-2020) release, causing the disappearance of the indexed categories (loss of the categories in the DE homepage 'browse by').

 minor changes: